koayon/awesome-adaptive-computation/README.md

 > Introduces Mixture of Expert models in their modern form using Sparsely Gated MoE layer and a trainable gating network.
 > They use RNNs as this is pre Transformers Eating The World.

+## Pre-cursors to Adaptive Computation

+**Adaptive Mixtures of Local Experts, Jacobs et al (1991)** [pdf](https://www.cs.toronto.edu/~hinton/absps/jjnh91.pdf)

+> Collaborative, learned Mixture of Experts approaches to handle subsets of the training set are proposed.
+> It's remarkable how close current approaches are to the original gating network.
+> They also show intuitive expert specialisation on the task of vowel discrimination.

 ## Open Source Libraries